For servicewomen, military sexual assaults also contribute to high PTSD rates in veterans.

 Signs of Addiction in Vets

-The user has no energy or interests in interacting with his/her relatives or friends.
+The user has no energy or interest in interacting with relatives or friends.
 They also develop secretive behaviors like lying about their substance use and hiding their drugs or alcohol.
 If a friend or a family member has just left active military service, and you’ve noticed these symptoms, it’s always good to follow up with a professional to find out if there is a problem with addiction.